Gadget Bridge

-Google Map is a versatile application that is used by many to navigate and help them locate places remotely.
+Google Maps is a versatile application which is used by many to navigate and help them locate places remotely.
 It might have happened sometimes that you are in need of Google Maps, but the app is either crashing or not working properly.
 Well, you are not alone, there are a few bugs and issues that do not let the application work in the way it is supposed to.
+No application is perfect and the same goes for Google Maps as well.
+Most of the time it will work absolutely flawlessly, but if you are stuck in such a rare case that your Maps application is not working properly, here are some fixes for your Google Maps that you can consider trying.

 Restart your device